Make a Request

 A biosecurity risk exists when you deal with any pest, disease or contaminant, or with something that could carry one of these.
 This includes, for example, moving diseased plant material, or associated soil or equipment,

 Prohibited matter and restricted matter replace the declared pest classes under the Biosecurity Act 2014.
 Your land management systems should have strategies in place to manage invasive plants and animals.
 You can refer to your local government area biosecurity plan as a starting point, but the basis of your strategy should be the prevention of an invasive pest escaping, being carried off, or introduced to your property.
-To view the Hinchinbrook Local Government Area Biosecurity Plan, previously called the Pest Management Plan click here.
+To view the Hinchinbrook Local Government Area Biosecurity Plan, previously called the Pest Management Plan please click on the link below.

 Restricted matter can be animal disease, noxious fish, insects, pest animals or weeds that are found in Queensland.
 Specific actions are required to be taken that limit the impact of this matter by reducing, controlling or containing it.